Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 While Rainbow Mountain is a much shorter trek than Machu Picchu, the high altitude is what makes this hike so difficult.
 Located in the Andes mountains, Rainbow Mountain is 5,200 meters (about 17,000 feet) above sea level.
 Compare this the Machu Picchu’s altitude of about 2,400 meters (roughly 7,900 feet).

-The best thing you can do to prepare for the hike, is prepare for the altitude days in advance.
-First, give yourself a few days to acclimize to the altitude in Cusco.
+The best thing you can do to prepare for the hike is to prepare for the altitude days in advance.
+First, give yourself a few days to acclimate to the altitude in Cusco.

 Although I would strongly urge you to take the medication, if you do not want to, there are some other ways to reduce the effects of altitude sickness.
 Drink plenty of water the night before and during the hike.
 Peruvians also believe that drinking Coca tea can help to alleviate the symptoms of altitude sickness.
 This tea can be found in most grocery or souvenir stores in Peru and is also carried by most hotels.

-Here are some of the symptoms you should look out for which can signify altitude sickness
+Here are some of the symptoms you should look out for that can signify altitude sickness

 • headache